alifiaganjaraharja/Hotel-Revenue-Profitability-Analysis/README.md

 | Winter                       |  77.77                      | 77.77                          | 78.0                       |
 | Summer                       |  76.7                       | 76.7                           | 77.0                       |

-Based on the data above, spring recorded the highest occupancy for this hotel, not only in terms of occupancy rate but also in occupancy managed and Occupancy All.
+Based on the data above, spring recorded the highest occupancy for this hotel, not only in terms of occupancy rate but also in terms of managed occupancy and overall occupancy.

 - Occupancy rate based on Weekday: